Laura slams Louisiana coast with fierce wind, surging sea

 LAKE ARTHUR, La.
-(AP) — Hurricane Laura pounded the Gulf Coast for hours with ferocious wind, torrential rains and rising seawater as it roared ashore over southwestern Louisiana near the Texas border early Thursday as a life-threatening Category 4 storm.
+(AP) — Hurricane Laura pounded the Gulf Coast for hours with ferocious wind, torrential rains and rising seawater as it roared ashore over southwestern Louisiana near the Texas border early Thursday as a life-threatening storm.

 Authorities had ordered coastal residents to evacuate, but not everyone did in an area that was devastated by Rita in 2005.